Ignatiy Vishnevetsky: Early life and education

 Vishnevetsky was born in Moscow, the son of Russian poet Igor Vishnevetsky.
-He has said that his paternal ancestors were Don Cossacks, and he is of Polish and Jewish descent through his maternal ancestry.
+He has said that his paternal ancestors were Don Cossacks, and he is of Polish descent through his maternal ancestry.
 He moved to the United States at the age of eight, following his parents' divorce.
 Although he did not formally study English in school while living in Russia, Vishnevetsky claims that he learned the language "entirely from TV and American TV commercials I watched constantly".

 He lived with his father, stepmother, and stepbrother in Decatur, Georgia, and, four years later, relocated to Wauwatosa, Wisconsin, where he graduated from Wauwatosa East High School and then moved to Chicago, where he briefly attended Columbia College Chicago, studying film directing.

 Career

 Before working as a film critic, Vishnevetsky worked as a translator, movie theater usher, and laundromat attendant.
 Beginning in 2004, he became involved with Chicago's cinephile community, many of whose members he met through the now-defunct video rental store Odd Obsession.
 He was involved in a screening space called North Western Avenue, whose participants later co-founded the film website Cine-File.info, to which Vishnevetsky contributed.

-In 2006, Vishnevetsky wrote and directed a 45-minute short film; he also served as the film's film editor and cinematographer.
+In 2006, Vishnevetsky wrote and directed a 45-minute short film; he also served as the film's editor and cinematographer.
 Soon after a final cut was completed, a hard drive failure destroyed much of the footage.
 In an interview with the podcast Film in Focus, Vishnevetsky stated that the experience led him to pursue film criticism full-time.
 Vishnevetsky published a film zine called Zero for Conduct before joining the NYU-based film journal Tisch Film Review and then MUBI.

 In the fall of 2010, he was approached by Roger Ebert and his wife, Chaz Ebert, about auditioning for their new television show, Ebert Presents: At the Movies.
 After several months of auditions, Vishnevetsky was announced as the show's co-host alongside Christy Lemire.
 Vishnevetsky replaced critic Elvis Mitchell, who had appeared in the show's pilot but left the production for undisclosed reasons.

-Vishnevetsky's directed a short film, Ellie Lumme, which premiered in 2014.
+Vishnevetsky directed a short film, Ellie Lumme, which premiered in 2014.